Freaky/checkrestart/README.md

 This **checkrestart** implementation performs a similar, but not identical task, and takes the name because why not.

+It is based on a similar implementation in the author's previous **pkg-cruft** Ruby script.

 # AUTHORS

 Thomas Hurst &lt;tom@hur.st&gt;

 # BUGS

-**checkrestart** may report false-positives due to VFS name cache evictions, though this has not yet been observed by the author.
+**checkrestart** may report both false positives and false negatives, depending on program and kernel behaviour, and should be considered strictly "best-effort".

+It is not currently possible to report what files are missing due to limitations of the underlying interfaces.